techtown-training/git-github-boot-camp/labs/1.1-getting-started/01-windows.md

 ## Verify

-You should now see a Git folder in your Start Menu:
+You should now see a Git folder in your Start menu:

 ![Git for Windows in the Start menu](../../img/git-for-windows-in-start-menu.png)